Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Results

 Table~\ref{table:triplet_target} provides the recall@$k$ scores for the \ac{F30k} and \ac{COCO} datasets.
-For both \ac{F30k} and \ac{COCO} the triplet loss with constraint-based \ac{LTD} (see rows 3.1.3 and 3.2.3) results in a higher evaluation performance than the InfoNCE loss with constraint-based \ac{LTD} (see Table \ref{tab:recall}, rows 1.5 and 2.5).
+For both \ac{F30k} and \ac{COCO} the triplet loss with constraint-based \ac{LTD} (see rows 3.1.3 and 3.2.3) results in higher evaluation scores than the InfoNCE loss with constraint-based \ac{LTD} (see Table \ref{tab:recall}, rows 1.5 and 2.5).
 Our goal here is not to identify the best contrastive loss for \ac{ICR} or \ac{LTD}, but to show the generalizability of \ac{LTD} to different contrastive losses.
-Moreover, using the triplet loss as $\LossCon$ (see row 3.2.1), results in expected evaluation performance on the \ac{COCO} dataset (given the reproducibility work in \citep{bleeker-2022-do}).
+Moreover, using the triplet loss as $\LossCon$ (see row 3.2.1), results in expected evaluation scores on the \ac{COCO} dataset (given the reproducibility work in \citep{bleeker-2022-do}).
 Surprisingly, however, the evaluation scores for the \ac{F30k} dataset while using the triplet loss as $\LossCon$ (see row 3.1.1) are lower than expected (when compared to Table \ref{tab:recall}, row 1.1).
-It is unclear why we observe these low evaluation scores for the \ac{F30k} dataset when only using the triplet loss.
-In contrast, we observe that constraint-based \ac{LTD} in combination with the triplet loss drastically improves the evaluation scores for the \ac{F30k} dataset, which shows the strength of constraint-based \ac{LTD} for improving \ac{ICR} evaluation scores.
+It is unclear why we observe these low evaluation scores for the \ac{F30k} dataset when only using the triplet loss as $\LossCon$.
+In contrast, we observe that constraint-based \ac{LTD} in combination with the triplet loss drastically improves the evaluation scores for the \ac{F30k} dataset, which shows the strength of constraint-based \ac{LTD} for improving \ac{ICR} evaluation scores and also making the triplet loss more robust to predictive feature suppression and feature collapsing.